jni/git-tutorial/3-github.md

 of the history.
 Check it out:

 {% highlight console %}
+$ git remote
+origin
+{% endhighlight %}

+Git is saying that it knows about a single remote repository, called origin.
+To see what it knows *about* this remote, use the `-v` (verbose)
+flag:

+{% highlight console %}
 $ git remote -v
+origin	git@github.com:jni/planets.git (fetch)
+origin	git@github.com:jni/planets.git (push)
 {% endhighlight %}

-That tells you the *name* of a remote, and its location. "origin" is the default name for the remote from which you cloned the current repository.
+That tells both the name of the remote, *and its location*. "origin" is the default name for the remote from which you cloned the current repository.